How to do small business payroll

 LinkedinTwitter

-Either way, having an effective payroll system for small businesses is critical.
-In this post, we will discuss how to do your own payroll.
-If you decide to do payroll on your own, it is important to consult a professional to make sure that you are following local, state and federal laws.
+An effective payroll system for a small business is critical.
+And even if you decide to do payroll on your own, consult a professional to make sure you’re following local, state and federal laws.

-Payroll is the process of paying your employees.
-It typically involves distributing money via cash, checks, direct deposit and even P2P payment apps.
-It’s also recording these payments and paying taxes for employees.
+Payroll is the business operation of paying your employees.
+It distributes money via cash, check, direct deposit or peer-to-peer payment apps such as Venmo or Zelle.
+Payroll also involves recording and tracking these payments and paying business taxes on your employees.

-• Knowing how to do payroll and following the payroll process
+• Knowing how to process payments and following all payroll procedures.

-• Being a contact person for other employees regarding payroll
+• Being the knowledgeable contact person for employees who have questions about payroll.

 Most small business owners choose to set up payroll for their small business themselves at first.
-Over time, as the company grows, they will often move the responsibility to another team member.
+Over time, as the company grows, they may move the responsibility to another team member or outside bookkeeper or accountant.

-How to set up payroll for small business in 5 steps
+How to do payroll for small business in 5 steps

 1. Get an employer identification number (EIN) and register as an employer